HOME

 WATER TOWER near Hull Prison, (00HS00)

-Like the one before, little is known about this tower.
+Little is known about this tower.
 It can be viewed from the main road opposite the main entrance to Hull Prison and may be associated with this institution.
 We would welcome further information.

 The above book, published in 2003, is a valuable source of information on water towers and has been a historic guide in research for this web site.
 Click the image to find out more about water towers.